silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

      - Zzzz is used for unencoded scripts.
 In those cases a subtag indicates the script name.
 For example, `dag-Zzzz-GH-x-adinkra` indicates the Dagbani language in Ghana is using an unencoded script called Adinkra.
 - ISO 3166-1 alpha-2 country codes are used.
 However, these are derived from the Ethnologue `LanguageIndex.tab` file which includes all the regions.
 - We are in the process of incorporating [ROLV (Registry of Language Varieties) codes][rolv].
 At this point these are processed as private subtags.
 - During the build process of `langtags.json`, the SLDR files are also used for testing purposes.
 Any language tags that are used in the SLDR files should be added to `langtags.csv`.
 If the SLDR file is incorrect, it should be corrected.
-For more information on the SLDR, see the [CLDR and SLDR][sldr page] page on this site.
+For more information on the SLDR, see the [CLDR and SLDR][sldr-page] page on this site.

 ### Referencing Langtags